-If Carey is unable to pay the compensation into Mr W's SIPP, or if doing so would give rise to protection or allowance issues, it should instead pay that amount direct to him.
+If Carey is unable to pay the compensation into Mr S' SIPP, or if doing so would give rise to protection or allowance issues, it should instead pay that amount direct to him.
 But had it been possible to pay into the plan, it would have provided a taxable income.
 Therefore, the compensation should be reduced to notionally allow for any income tax that would otherwise have been paid.

-The notional allowance should be calculated using Mr W's actual or expected marginal rate of tax in retirement at his selected retirement age.
+The notional allowance should be calculated using Mr S' actual or expected marginal rate of tax in retirement at his selected retirement age.

-It's reasonable to assume that Mr W is likely to be a basic rate taxpayer at his selected retirement age, so the reduction would equal 20%.
-However, if Mr W would have been able to take a tax-free lump sum, the reduction should be applied to 75% of the compensation, resulting in an overall reduction of 15%.
+It's reasonable to assume that Mr S is likely to be a basic rate taxpayer at his selected retirement age, so the reduction would equal 20%.
+However, if Mr S would have been able to take a tax-free lump sum, or a further tax-free lump sum if he's already taken some tax-free cash from his Carey SIPP, the reduction should only be applied to that portion of the compensation that couldn't have been taken as a tax-free lump sum.
+For example, if Mr S would have been able to take a tax-free lump sum of 25%, the reduction should be applied to 75% of the compensation, resulting in an overall reduction of 15%.

-Neither Carey nor Mr W have disputed that this is a reasonable assumption, despite being given the opportunity to do so in response to my provisional decision and being made aware that it won't be possible for us to amend this assumption once any final decision has been issued on the complaint.
+Neither Carey nor Mr S have disputed that this is a reasonable assumption, despite being given the opportunity to do so in response to my provisional decision and being made aware that it won't be possible for us to amend this assumption once any final decision has been issued on the complaint.

-6. Pay Mr W £500 for the distress and inconvenience the problems with his pension have caused him.
+6. Pay Mr S £500 for the distress and inconvenience the problems with his pension have caused him.

-In addition to the financial loss that Mr W has suffered as a result of the problems with his pension, I think that the loss suffered to Mr W's pension provision has likely caused him distress.
-Mr W lost what seems to be the entirety of his pension provision (aside from state pension) and I think it's unlikely he can afford such a loss, so I think this is likely to have caused him worry.
+In addition to the financial loss that Mr S has suffered as a result of the problems with his pension, I think that the loss suffered to Mr S' pension provision has likely caused him distress.
+Mr S lost what seems to be nearly his entire pension provision (aside from state pension) and I think it's unlikely he can afford such a loss, so I think this is likely to have caused him worry.
 And I think that it's fair for Carey to compensate him for this as well.

-Carey must also provide the details of its redress calculation to Mr W in a clear, simple format.
+Carey must also provide the details of its redress calculation to Mr S in a clear, simple format.